leegengyu/vulnhub-box-walkthrough/dc-1.md

 * Common login credentials such as `admin:admin` and `admin:password` do not work.
 * I tried a couple of passwords on the account with the username `admin`, with my attempts being spaced out over 3 hours, but I was greeted with this message on the most recent attempt:
 ![](/screenshots/dc-1/AccountTemporarilyBlocked.jpg)
+* Note: I found this [documentation page](https://www.drupal.org/node/1023440) by Drupal that states its policy on blocking logins after 5 failed login attempts, and how it is being recorded.
 * I guess that means that we can rule out brute-forcing attempts to get an account access.
 * At the same time, I found that the login page did not reveal any hints about whether the account (username) existed, with a failed attempt resulting in this error message:
 ![](/screenshots/dc-1/invalidLogin.jpg)